padulkemid/trakka/README.md

-# trakka
+<h1 align="center">Trakka</h1>

+## Desc

-Track your events and/or meetings.
+Track your events and/or meetings in a snap!
+Never forget anything, just open this app.